min2ha/ukwa-site/content/target/40104/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# John Griffiths on Facebook (Labour candidate for Newport East)

 John Griffiths is the Labour candidate for Newport East at the 2016 National Assembly Election.